Last Updated on

 Key Principles to Creating an Effective Memory Palace

-2. Draw your Memory Palace.
-Just get out a piece of paper and a pen or pencil.
-Drawing the Memory Palace will get your muscles involved in the process, strengthening your mental imagery and activating more representation centers in your brain.
+2. Draw your Memory Palace, using a piece of paper and a pen or pencil.
+Drawing the Memory Palace gets your muscles involved in the process, strengthening your mental imagery and activating more representation centers in your brain.

-3. Make a list of your stations.
+3. Make a list of your stations or features.
 By writing out the stations in a linear format, you give your mind another way to process the journey.
 You’ll also use this list to record the images and test yourself.

 4. Practice using your Memory Palace.
 Now that you’ve created it, move forward and backward through your palace.
 It’s also good practice to leapfrog along the odd and even numbered stations to ensure that you know the whole journey well.

-It’s entirely up to you which words you choose, but ideally they will be words that you will use or frequently encounter.
-Have a different Memory Palace for each term relating to the history of the field, for the processes of positive psychology.
+It’s entirely up to you which words you choose, but ideally, they will be words that you will use or frequently encounter.
+Have a different Memory Palace for each term, or for each subset of positive psychology.
 Keeping it simple and specific will serve you well.

 How to Move these Words into Long-term Memory

-After putting the images for each word at the stations in your Memory Palace, rehearse them.
-Think of each station as a theater stage and each image a set of actors.
+Assign images for each word, and place them at the stations in your Memory Palace.
+Think of each station as a theater stage and each image a set of actors, and rehearse them.
 Once you set them in motion, they deliver their lines, providing you with their term and definition.

-If you read, write, talk about, and listen to others talk about positive psychology every day, you wont need to rehearse much.
 A good rule of thumb is to make the journey through your Memory palace 5 times the first day, once a day for the next five days and once a week for the following five weeks.
-Memory champion Dominic O’Brien calls this ‘The Rule Of Five’, but you can certainly tweak the numbers to suit your needs and memory.
+Memory champion Dominic O’Brien calls this ‘The Rule Of Five,’ but you can certainly tweak the numbers to suit your needs and memory.

 The more you actively engage in the field of positive psychology, the more you’ll already be rehearsing these terms and their meanings, saving them to your long term memory.